“These five are a person of integrity’s gifts. Which five?

 A final note: the presence and views of Mount Si were deeply moving to all of us as we walked the land.
 The Thai word ใส, pronounced “sai,” means “clear”.
 We think we have found our Clear Mountain.

-If inspired, you may contribute here.
+If inspired to help with the monastery’s developmeng going forward, you may contribute here.

 May we create a refuge for all beings.